 UBC Theatre and Film is proud to recognize our Class of 2022.
 They met the unprecedented challenges of the past two years with courage, resilience and determination, rising to the occasion at every pivot and turn.
-They have grown into remarkable theatre artists and scholars, and into even more inspiring members of our greater Theatre and Film community.
+They have grown into remarkable artists, practitioners and scholars, and into even more inspiring members of our greater Theatre and Film community.

 We are thrilled to celebrate their achievements today, and we cannot wait to see what they do next.

 Message from Stephen Heatley, Head of the Department of Theatre and Film